Best Tablet 2015: what’s the best tablet to buy right now?

 Discover the best Android, iOS and Windows 8.1 tablets with our buyer's guide and in-depth reviews

-Update: Some esctions have been reworded and updated Surface Pro 3 with a review.
+Update: Some sections have been reworded and updated

 Ask yourself the question "what's the best tablet?" and you're most likely to think of Apple's iPads first.
 It's understandable: Apple effectively created the tablet market with its original iPad back in 2010 and it hasn't looked back since.